filecoin-project/filecoin-ffi/README.md

 #### Versioning

-The versioning in Filecoin-FFI currently follows the Lotus versioning, this is something we will refactor in the near future.
-As an example, if you are cutting a release for Lotus v1.28.0-rc1, the Filecoin-FFI release will be named v1.28.0-rc1 as well.
+The versioning in Filecoin-FFI currently follows the Lotus versioning.
+For example, if you are cutting a release for Lotus v1.28.0-rc1, the Filecoin-FFI release will be named v1.28.0-rc1 as well.
+(Note: Lotus versioning will be refactored in the near future as part of [lotus #12072](https://github.com/filecoin-project/lotus/issues/12072).)

 #### Release Process